Enter Shikari

-Enter Shikari are a British rock band formed in St Albans in 1999 by bassist Chris Batten, lead vocalist and keyboardist Rou Reynolds, and drummer Rob Rolfe.
+Enter Shikari are an English rock band formed in St Albans in 1999 by bassist Chris Batten, lead vocalist and keyboardist Rou Reynolds, and drummer Rob Rolfe.
 In 2003, guitarist Rory Clewlow joined the band to complete its current line-up, and it adopted its current name.

 In 2006, they performed to a growing fanbase at Download Festival as well as a sold-out concert at the London Astoria.
 Their debut studio album, Take to the Skies, was released on 19 March 2007 and reached number 4 in the Official UK Album Chart, and has since been certified gold in the UK.
 Their second, Common Dreads, was released on 15 June 2009 and debuted on the UK Albums Chart at number 16; while their third, A Flash Flood of Colour, was released on 16 Jan 2012 and debuted on the chart at number 4.
 Both have since been certified silver in the UK.
 The band spent a considerable amount of time supporting the latter release through the A Flash Flood of Colour World Tour, before beginning work on a fourth studio album, The Mindsweep, which was released on 19 Jan 2015.
 Their fifth studio album The Spark was released on 22 September 2017.
 Their sixth album Nothing Is True & Everything Is Possible was released on 17 April 2020.
-Their seventh and latest album, A Kiss for the Whole World, was released on 21 April 2023 which gave them their first-ever No. 1 album.
+Their seventh album, A Kiss for the Whole World, was released on 21 April 2023 and gave the band their first-ever number-one album on the UK charts.
+Their eighth and most recent album, Lose Your Self, was surprise released on 10 April 2026.

-Enter Shikari have their own record label, Ambush Reality.
-However, they have also signed distribution deals with several major labels to help with worldwide distribution.
-Their eccentric musical style combines influences from rock music genres with those from various electronic music genres.
+Enter Shikari have their own record label, Ambush Reality, but have also signed distribution deals with several labels to facilitate international releases.
+Their musical style combines influences from rock music and electronic music genres.